My First Borgel WatchCopyright © David Boettcher 2006 - 2020 all rights reserved.

 The watch was described as a “Borgel Trench Watch ”.
 This was my first encounter with a product of the Borgel watch case company of Geneva – it was not to be my last!
 NB: The g in Borgel is soft, like the g in massage.

-There is a page about the Borgel company at Borgel which goes into much more detail, but in brief the case is a clever design where the movement screws in from the front, giving it protection against dust and damp.
+There is a page about the Borgel Company which goes into much more detail, but in brief the case is a clever design where the movement screws in from the front, giving it protection against dust and damp.
 To remove the movement, the crown is pulled away from the case, which allows the movement to be unscrewed from the case by turning the knurled bezel, the metal ring that carries the crystal.
+Note that the bezel of a Borgel watch should not be levered off while the movement is still in the case.
+This action, or the opposite of pressing the bezel back on while the movement is still in the case, can damage the threads and make it impossible to remove the movement.

 The striking looking face, which is what caught my attention in the first place, is typical of a trench watch from the time of the Great War.
 The salient features are the skeleton numerals and hands, which originally carried radium luminous paint, which glowed strongly all the time so that the watch could be read in the dark.
 Original radium luminous paint no longer glows because the radiation burns out the glowing phosphor after a few years, but radium has a half life of about 1,600 years so after only 100 years or so, original radioluminescent paint is still pretty much as radioactive as when it was new.
 Radium gives off gamma radiation and radon gas, which need to be treated with caution.
 However, the original radium paint on the dial of this watch had been replaced with non-radioactive paint before I bought it.
 Whoever replaced the paint did a good job.